Creating Mermaid diagrams in markdown using vscode

 merge develop

-I’ll be experimenting with this in future blog posts.
+I will be experimenting with this in future blog posts.

 C4 Model